How to Reduce Waste?: 23 Tips for Our Daily Lives

 Purchase reusable grocery bags and cloth produce bags for grocery shopping.
 Those flimsy produce bags are not recyclable and are incredibly wasteful.

 Additionally, reusable bags aren’t just for groceries.
-Use them when you go shopping anywhere!
-You’ll feel great knowing you’re contributing to plastic bag waste reduction.
+Use them when shopping anywhere, and you’ll feel great knowing you’re contributing to reducing plastic bag waste.

 3. Avoid Single-use Plastic